wp-plugins/easy-child-theme-creator/README.md

 = 1.1 =
 Fixed form validations, now it supports multiple child theme creation.

+= 1.2 =
+Omit the above version it has some bugs.
+Fixed in the current version.
+Sorry for the trouble.

 == Screenshots ==
 1. Easy Child Theme Creator - Admin Menu